 Card compasses are used on boats and employ a fixed needle and a compass card mounted in fluid, which rotates according to orientation.
 A prismatic compass is a sophisticated device that comprises a glass prism or lens that allows the user to read required bearings while seeing distant objects.

 There are places where a magnetic compass simply won’t hack it.
 The magnetic quality of certain rock types can play havoc with a traditional compass needle, while non-magnetic compasses usually find true north, rather than magnetic north, so are in theory that bit more accurate.

 In this day and age, most hikers carry a GPS compass in their smartphone or on a separate GPS device (see our list of the best navigation apps).
 Reliability and the fact they remove human error are obvious advantages.
 Many apps also display things like exact coordinates and elevation too.
 The main disadvantage is that there’s always the possibility of running out of battery.
 It’s worth noting that when your phone’s location services are turned off, its compass doesn’t use GPS but instead becomes a solid-state compass and orientates to magnetic north rather than true north.

 Types of compass: other non-magnetic compasses

-Large ships use gyro compasses: a rapidly spinning disc that utilizes the law of conservation of angular momentum and the spinning of the Earth’s axis to determine true north.
+Large ships use gyro compasses: rapidly spinning discs that use the law of conservation of angular momentum and the rotation of the Earth on its axis to determine true north.
 Finally, an astrocompass uses the direction of celestial bodies, triangulated with times and position data, to determine true north.
 Astrocompasses come into their own around the poles, when magnetic compasses go haywire and gyro compasses stop working.
 You too can navigate by the stars, if you know how to read the night sky.

 All the latest inspiration, tips and guides to help you plan your next Advnture!